England vs Germany UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Article body

-England take on Germany in the UEFA EURO 2020 round of 16 in London on Tuesday 29 June at 18:00 CET.England vs Germany: live build-up
+England take on Germany in the UEFA EURO 2020 round of 16 in London on Tuesday 29 June at 18:00 CET.England vs Germany: click here for live coverage

 What's the story?